Blog post by Gwen

 Oh, Penhaligon's, when we first met, it was love at first sniff.
 That love burned bright for a long time, but like all relationships, we've had our ups and downs, our ebbs and flows.
 But we've hung in there, and our commitment has paid off, with some of the best fragrances produced by any niche line in the last few years, like Agarbathi.

 Agarbathi is part of Penhaligon's 'Trade Routes Collection', which was inspired by scents of the London docks at the turn of the 19th century, where ships carrying booze, fabric, spices, fruit and flowers from foreign lands would unload their treasures.
 Each fragrance in the collection was inspired by a different trade route and its origins in the 19th century.
-Agarbathi is an olfactive voyage to the temples of India.

-Agarbathi is named for the brightly coloured incense sticks that are used in Hindu rituals.
+Agarbathi, named for the brightly coloured incense sticks used in Hindu rituals, is an olfactory voyage to the temples of India.

-What makes it so special so that it doesn't smell like a Hindu temple on your skin so much as it smells as though you are walking around inside a Hindu temple, experiencing each scent and smell as you go through it.
+What makes it so special is that it doesn't smell like a Hindu temple on your skin so much as it smells as though you are walking around inside a Hindu temple, experiencing each scent and smell as you go through it.

-I read on Penhaligon's website that the ritual taking place in Agarbathi's temple was a wedding, 'with Garlands of Himalayan Jasmine, God's own flower, hang ready outside, for the wedding festival to adorn the heads of guests.'
+I read on Penhaligon's website that the ritual taking place in Agarbathi's temple was a wedding, 'with Garlands of Himalayan Jasmine, God's own flower, hanging ready outside, for the wedding festival to adorn the heads of guests.'

 Check out Agarbathi in our Shop.